Yootha Joyce: Film and television roles

-Mildred Roper
+Man About the House and George and Mildred

 It was not until 1973 that Joyce acquired a starring role, when she was cast as man-hungry Mildred Roper, wife of sub-letting landlord George, in the sitcom Man About the House.
 This series, which starred Richard O'Sullivan, Paula Wilcox, Sally Thomsett and Brian Murphy as George Roper, ran until 1976, deriving its comic narrative from two young women and a young man sharing the flat above the Ropers.
+Man About the House became a hit, with audiences of up to twenty-four million viewers per episode.
+The series also spawned a spin-off film which was released in 1974.

-When the series ended, a spin-off was written that featured the Ropers: George and Mildred, which was first broadcast in 1976.
+When the Man About the House ended, a spin-off was written that featured the Ropers as the main characters: George and Mildred, which was first broadcast in 1976.
 The couple were seen moving from the London house in Myddleton Terrace in the previous programme, and into a newer suburban property in Peacock Crescent, Hampton Wick.
-Much of the new series centred on Mildred's desire to better herself in her new surroundings, but always being thwarted, usually unwittingly, by her ineffectual husband's desire for a quiet life.
+Much of the new series centred on Mildred's desire to better herself in her new surroundings and climb the social ladder, but always being thwarted, usually unwittingly, by her ineffectual husband's desire for a quiet life.